mgrtomaszzurawski/Barksville.shop/README.md

 ## List of known problems and lack of good practices(Shame list :unamused:)

-- Using Double insted of BigDouble(it will preserve precision)
+- Using Double insted of BigDecimal(it will preserve precision)
-- Using JSP insted of REST API(JSP is hard to mantain)
+- Using JSP insted of REST API (JSP is hard to mantain)
 - Using method findAll from JpaRepository (Select n+1 problem)
-- Respond with all data at one request(Need to use pages - for example HATEOAS)
+- Respond with all data at one request (Need to use pages - for example HATEOAS)
 - Using HTTP insted of HTTPS
-- Zero custom exception handlers(only spring provided)
+- Zero custom exception handlers (only spring provided)
-- Zero custom logs(it will be nice to log info at some crusial points)
+- Zero custom logs (it will be nice to log info at some crusial points)
-- Zero unit and integration tests(Not even mention the TDD aproach)
+- Zero unit and integration tests (Not even mention the TDD aproach)
 - No Validators when creating user
-- Code should be refactor more offten(Naming of method and variables, extracting methods, delete old comments)
+- Code should be refactor more offten (Naming of method and variables, extracting methods, delete old comments)
-- Use patterns(like strategy for taxes calculation)
+- Use patterns (like strategy for taxes calculation)
 - Think more with programing principles like YAGNI, KISS, SOLID...
-- Create more branches at git repository
+- Use branches at git repository

 [Return to top](#Barksville.shop)